 But not everyone out there knows what they’re talking about, or has the experience to back up their premises.
 At Maui Mastermind, our team of advisors have personally scaled and sold over $2 billion of businesses.
 We have decades of experience planning, creating, and growing our own businesses.

-In this article, we’re going to talk about how to find a mentor, starting with what not to do, followed by a list of things you absolutely should do when searching.
+In this article, we’re going to talk about how to find a business mentor, starting with what not to do, followed by a list of things you absolutely should do when searching for one.

 Popular misconceptions about finding a business mentor